You may contact the Marriage License Department at:

 9. Age Requirement.
 Applicants must be 18 years of age to obtain a marriage license without parental consent.
 If an applicant is under 18 years of age, both parents must appear in person with applicant.
 If either applicant is under 16 years of age, applicant and parents must appear before a juvenile judge for permission to marry and must present state ID or drivers license before a marriage license can be issued.
 If one parent has sole custody certified documents must be presented showing sole custody.
 No temporary orders are acceptable.

-The fee for obtaining a marriage license is $27.50.
-A certified copy of a marriage license is $10.00 (La.
+The fee for obtaining a marriage license is $27.50. ***Effective Monday, August 1, 2016, the fee is $28.00.*** A certified copy of a marriage license is $10.00 (La.
 R.S.
 13:841).
 If a waiver is required, there will be an additional fee of $2.50 per waiver.
 Cash, money order, personal checks, or certified or cashiers checks are accepted.
 We are planning to provide for payment by credit card or check card in the very near future.
-By Louisiana law, the clerk of court transfers over forty percent of the above fees to the program for the Program of Victims of Family Violence.
+By Louisiana law, the clerk of court transfers $12.50 for each marriage license to the State of Louisiana for programs for the victims of family violence.

 The Jefferson Parish Clerk of Court does not provide birth certificate service.
 The Orleans Parish location of the Louisiana Bureau of Vital Statistics (Benson Tower, 1450 Poydras St. Ste.
 400, New Orleans) has walk-in hours of 8:30 a.m. – 3:30 p.m. and will provide birth and death certificates for Jefferson and Orleans parishes.
 That office may be contacted at (504) 593-5100.